 The areas most affected are the ears and paws.
 Yeast in dog's ears is very common especially with dogs with floppy ears.
 But, it's not restricted to floppy-eared dogs and swimming will make it worse.
 Most often the ears will give off a rather unpleasant pungent smell that's hard to ignore.

 Although finding small amounts of yeast on dogs is normal, it only becomes a problem when yeast grows out of control.
-Well, that's usually the case, but there is an exception to that.
-The exception being is if your dog is allergic to yeast.
-In that case, even a small amount of yeast will be a problem, it doesn't need to be out of control at all.
+Well, that's usually the case, but the next secret is an exception to that rule.
+Dogs that are allergic to yeast will react to the smallest amount of yeast so, for them, it doesn't need to be out of control at all.

 So let me re-phrase that.
 Yeast can be found on most dogs but doesn't usually bother them unless it grows out of control OR if the dog is allergic to the yeast.My Mum's dog (Tess) had really smelly ears, but it took my Mum a couple of years to get to the bottom of the problem.
 You can read her story here and see if it sounds familiar.